Rick Reynolds, LCSW

 We can only judge or understand another's motives by what it would mean if we did the same thing.

 For instance, if you're not prone to pain avoidance, then it might be difficult to understand why some people drink in order to avoid pain.
-Today, I hope to provide you, the betrayed spouse, with a perspective that will help you genuinely understand what is often going on in the mind of an unfaithful spouse.
+Today, I hope to provide you, the betrayed spouse, with a perspective that will help you genuinely understand what might be going on in the mind of a wayward spouse.
 This kind of understanding can help bring clarity, healing, and peace of mind.

 Affairs Are About Escaping

-This is a hard truth to absorb, but my goal today is to help bring much needed insight to difficult and painful situations.
+This is a hard truth to absorb, but my goal today is to help bring much needed insight to these difficult and painful situations.
 Having said that, I've been in this field for over 40 years and have seen over 3,500 couples.
-A majority of the unfaithful spouses I have worked with have reported thinking about their AP when they were with their mate but rarely thinking about their mate when they were with their AP.
+A majority of the wayward spouses I have worked with have reported thinking about their AP when they were with their mate but rarely thinking about their mate when they were with their AP.
 One person said there were times she thought of her mate when with her AP, but she only focused on the things she disliked or was angry about in order to push her guilt away.
+The vast majority of wayward partners do not think about their spouse when with their AP.
 While this may be disturbing to the betrayed spouse, I believe it helps explain a dynamic frequently present in unfaithful spouses.

 Affairs, as well as many other acts of infidelity, often serve as an escape.